-U.S. DEPARTMENT OF COMMERCE COMMERCE SPECTRUM MANAGEMENT ADVISORY COMMITTEE MEMBERSHIP BALANCE PLAN
+U.S. DEPARTMENT OF COMMERCE NATIONAL TELECOMMUNICATIONS AND INFORMATION ADMINISTRATION COMMERCE SPECTRUM MANAGEMENT ADVISORY COMMITTEE

+MEMBERSHIP BALANCE PLAN
-(1) Federal Advisory Committee Name.
-Commerce Spectrum Management Advisory Committee ("Committee" or "CSMAC").

-(2) Authority.
-The Secretary of Commerce established CSMAC pursuant to the President's Memorandum on Improving Spectrum Management for the 21st Century, dated November 29, 20041; under the authority of the National Telecommunications and Information Administration Organization Act, 47 U.S.C. § 904(b); and in accordance with the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
+- (1) Federal Advisory Committee Name.
+Commerce Spectrum Management Advisory Committee (Committee or CSMAC). - (2) Authority.
+The Secretary of Commerce established CSMAC pursuant to the President's Memorandum on Improving Spectrum Management for the 21st Century, dated November 29, 20041; under the authority of the National Telecommunications and Information Administration Organization Act, 47 U.S.C. § 904(b); and in accordance with the Federal Advisory Committee Act, as amended (FACA), 5 U.S.C.
 App.
-The committee is currently operating under the authority given in Executive Order 13708, dated September 30, 2015.
+The Committee is continued as provided in Executive Order 14048, titled "Executive Order on Continuance or Reestablishment of Certain Federal Advisory Committees and Amendments to Other Executive Orders," dated September 30, 2021. - (3) Mission/Function.

-(3) Mission/Function.
 As detailed in its charter, the Committee advises the Assistant Secretary of Commerce for Communications and Information (Assistant Secretary) on a broad range of spectrum policy issues.
 The Committee provides advice and recommendations to assist in developing and maintaining spectrum management policies that enable the United States to maintain or strengthen its global leadership role in the introduction of innovative communications technologies and services, thus expanding the economy, adding jobs, and increasing international trade, while at the same time providing for the expansion of existing technologies and supporting the needs of the country's homeland security, national defense, and other critical government missions.
-The Committee serves to facilitate increased understanding of the perspectives of all spectrum users.

-(4) Points of View.
+The Committee serves to facilitate increased understanding of the perspectives of all spectrum users. - (4) Points of View.
 Under the Committee's charter, the CSMAC may have no fewer than five (5) members and no more than thirty (30) members.
 Membership balance is not static and may change, depending on the work of the Committee.